 Paradocs Coffee and Tea

-Tako and Yumiko Hirano opened Paradocs Coffee and Tea a few years ago on a stretch of Fairfax Avenue called Little Ethopia.
+Tako and Yumiko Hirano opened Paradocs Coffee and Tea on Fairfax Avenue in Little Ethopia.
 Tako mans the tiny café's front counter, while his wife, Yumiko, makes practically all menu items on-site, including bread, pastries, soup and gelato.
 She gained matcha knowledge from her aunt who rose to the ranks of “master” in Kyoto, Japan.
-Matcha selections include: a croissant with matcha/almond paste, matcha brownies, and a slew of matcha hot and cold drinks, including authentic ceremonial tea, and an affogato with homemade gelato and freshly whisked matcha.
+Matcha selections include: a croissant with matcha/almond paste, matcha brownies, and numerous matcha hot and cold drinks, including authentic ceremonial tea, and an affogato with homemade gelato and freshly whisked matcha.

 1032 S. Fairfax Ave, Los Angeles